-Forensic accounting combines the auditing skill-set of an accountant, with the investigative abilities of a detective.
+Above all, forensic accounting combines the auditing skill-set of a Certified Public Accountant with the investigative skills of a detective.

-Forensic accountants are typically employed by large public accounting firms and maintain their own internal division.
+Typically, forensic accountants are employed by large public accounting firms and maintain their own internal division.

-Their specialty lies in litigation support and fraud examination.
-Government agencies, commercial corporations, and financial institutions are just some of the various clients who request the services of the forensic accountant.
+Similarly, their specialty lies in litigation support and fraud examination.
+As a result, government agencies, commercial corporations, and financial institutions are just some of the various clients who request the services of these certified fraud examiners.

-These “financial detectives” generally start out as traditional public accountants, this period usually lasts from 1-3 years.
+Above all, these “financial detectives” generally start out as traditional public accountants.
+Typically, this period usually lasts from 1-3 years.

-Then they move on to more specialized departments where they will work for the bulk of their career.
+Subsequently, they move on to more specialized departments where they’ll work for the bulk of their career.

 What Do Forensic Accountants Do?